simondesh/FinalProjectDS105/README.md

 -   🦸‍♀️ Sijia He (Scarlett)
 -   👸 Yinyue Wang (Cynthia)

 **NOTE!** This repository only contains our source code for data analysis process.
-If you wanna check our final webpage, please see this repository instead: [FinalProjectWebsite](https://github.com/simondesh/FinalProjectWebsite)
+If you wanna check our final webpage, please see this repository instead: [FinalProjectWebsite](https://github.com/simondesh/FinalProjectWebsite) or go directly to our website: [https://simondesh-finalprojectwebsite.streamlit.app/](https://simondesh-finalprojectwebsite.streamlit.app/)

 ## Motivation and Obejctives